5 ways to get pregnant faster

 It’s up to you to choose what method better suits you, and once you do find out when you ovulate for a higher chance of getting pregnant.

-4. Have sex at the right time
+4. Have sexual intercourse at the right time

-Another good advice is to try and have sex also outside of this time frame.
+Another good advice is to try and have sexual intercourse also outside of this time frame.
 If you wait for the right moment your partner can accumulate also dead sperm among the healthy one, and that means low sperm count, and slow swimmers.
 These are things you want to avoid when you try to get pregnant faster.

 While we’re talking about fast swimmers, here’s another tip.
 Don’t use lube!
 Lube can slow down sperm, or even kill it before reaching the egg.